cayleeoconnor/cayleeoconnor.github.io/content/authors/admin/_index.md

 I am a PhD candidate in economics at Stanford University.
 My primary fields are public, labor, and development economics.
 I study how to improve education quality and increase access to high-quality education amongst underserved communities in both the U.S. and low- and middle-income countries.

-I am on the 2024-2025 job market.
+In July 2025, I will join The Burning Glass Institute as an Economist.

-Feel free to contact me at cayleeoc[at]stanford[dot]edu!
+Feel free to contact me at cayleeaoconnor[at]gmail[dot]com!